Simplified self-dual electrodynamics: Introduction

-The precise criterion for an analytic weak-field expansion is very simple in the new auxiliary-field formulation: the expansion is analytic iff \be W(\phi)= W(-\phi)\, . \ee We shall say that a function with this property is even under ``$\phi$-parity'', or ``symmetric'', and that the corresponding self-dual NLED is $\phi$-parity self-dual, or ``analytic'', because its weak-field expansion is analytic in $(S,P)$.
-The concept of $\phi$-parity, thus defined, is essentially the same as the ``$\Phi$-parity'' introduced in \cite{Russo:2024ptw} in a context without an auxiliary field, and this motivated our choice of notation for the auxiliary field.
+A criterion for analyticity was proposed by Perry and Schwarz \cite{Perry:1996mk}, and has been discussed in the 4D self-dual NLED context by Bekaert and Cucu \cite{Bekaert:2001wa}.
+It is a condition that could be used on a case-by-case basis but it does not provide an explicit formula for the general analytic Lagrangian density.
+In contrast, the criterion for an analytic weak-field expansion in our new auxiliary-field formulation is both simple and simply implemented: the expansion is analytic iff \be W(\phi)= W(-\phi)\, . \ee We shall say that a function with this property is even under ``$\phi$-parity'', or ``symmetric'', and that the corresponding self-dual NLED is ``$\phi$-parity self-dual'', or ``analytic'' because its weak-field expansion is analytic in $(S,P)$.
+The concept of $\phi$-parity thus defined is essentially the same as the ``$\Phi$-parity'' introduced in \cite{Russo:2024ptw} in a context without an auxiliary field, and this motivated our choice of notation for the auxiliary field.

 As observed above, the fact that the Lagrangian density of \eqref{bbb1} is linear in $S$ and $\sqrt{S^2+P^2}$ implies that the weak-field expansion is in powers of $S$ and $\sqrt{S^2+P^2}$.
 This suggests that for any {\sl analytic} self-dual NLED it should be possible to introduce an additional auxiliary field to `linearise' $\LL$ in $S$ and $P$.
-This is indeed possible, and we present the Lagrangian density in section \ref{sec:phi-parity}.
+This is indeed possible, and we present the Lagrangian density in section \ref{sec:RTgen}.
 Remarkably, in the particular case of BI, it is equivalent to the auxiliary-field formulation of BI introduced long ago by Ro{\v c}ek and Tseytlin \cite{Rocek:1997hi}.
-Thus, another result of this paper is a generalisation of the Ro{\v c}ek-Tseytlin formulation of BI to {\sl all} analytic self-dual NLED.
+Thus, another result of this paper is a generalisation of the Ro{\v c}ek-Tseytlin auxiliary-field formulation of BI to {\sl all} analytic self-dual NLED.